 Instead, start buying rechargeable batteries.

-You can probably buy stationary, writing and back-to-school supplies, and towels for a bargain at the dollar store.
+You can probably buy stationery, writing and back-to-school supplies, and towels for a bargain at the dollar store.

 Still, you may even find those items even cheaper elsewhere.